Melding Wildlife Surveys to Improve Conservation Inference: Discussion

-The sensitivity analysis demonstrated that predictive error was greatest for years with large fluctuations in density as well years at the end of the monitoring period.
-This suggests managers could opportunistically increase survey efforts during years when a large fluctuation is anticipated (i.e., drought years) and during years in which conservation actions are reassessed.
-Furthermore, certain sequences of missing aerial survey data may be more conducive for reducing prediction error.
-Four years of aerial survey data were missing for both Scenarios 2 and 3, but prediction error was lower for Scenario 3.
-Whether this is a result of the blocked missing year structure in Scenario 3, or a function of specific years that were missing is difficult to access without additional data.
+Predictive performance of our integrated model varied with aerial survey effort.
+Overall, site level density estimates were more sensitive to reduced survey effort than range-wide abundance estimates.
+Reduced aerial survey effort may be adequate for monitoring range-wide populations but could struggle to document fluctuation in the LEPC that are spatially heterogeneous.
+From a conservation perspective, spatially coarse abundance predictions can be problematic as they have the potential to overlook the contribution of vulnerable subpopulations.

+While range-wide predictive performance was similar across all scenarios, Scenarios 2-4 occasionally performed very poorly.
+LEPC populations follow a boom-or-bust life history strategy \citep{Ross2016}, which results in large inter-annual variation in abundance that makes prediction difficult.
+In 2013, a bust was observed that reduced the estimated Kansas LEPC population size by $14$\% (Figure \ref{fig:denseridges}).
+Without aerial survey data, it would have been difficult to quantify the magnitude of the bust.
+Thus, reduced aerial effort sampling regimes risk misestimating LEPC boom and busts.

 We developed a modeling approach for integrating inference from aerial and ground surveys of LEPC in Kansas, but our approach can be generalized to accommodate other surveys.
 Most immediately, our approach can accommodate the ground surveys from the other states in the LEPC range.
 Ground surveys are distinct by state, but each survey produces estimates of density in a particular region and our approach can accommodate differences in observational error.
 Furthermore, we could extend our current model to account for population dynamics by including an additional submodel that characterizes changes in site-level counts due to annual variability in survival, fecundity, and immigration.
-The extended IPM could produce spatio-temporal predictions that explicitly account for the contributions of recruitment and survival which could help understand the causes of population change and prioritize landscape conservation to recover the species \citep{Van2013}.
+The extended IPM could produce spatio-temporal predictions that explicitly account for the contributions of recruitment and survival which could help understand the driver of population change and inform conservation practices for the species \citep{Van2013}.